 The Council held a comprehensive and strategic discussion on EU-Russia relations.

-During the debate a shared assessment emerged that Russia was drifting towards an authoritarian state and away from Europe.
-Ministers restated their unity of intent, and discussed how relations with Russia could develop within the framework of the five guiding principles and focused on: pushing back on infringements of international law and human rights, containing disinformation and cyberattacks, but also engaging on issues of interest to the EU.
+During the debate, a shared assessment emerged that Russia was drifting towards an authoritarian state and away from Europe.
+Ministers restated their unity of intent, and discussed how relations with Russia could develop within the framework of the five guiding principles.

 In view of the latest developments, ministers agreed to proceed with work on future restrictive measures in response to serious violations of human rights.